JustJarvaz/starter-restaurant-reservation-original/notes.md

 - Can Qualified run and test a mono-repo?

+> No

+- Does NPM correctly handle a mono-repo on Windows?

+> No. `npm --previx ./front-end install` has a [bug](https://github.com/npm/cli/issues/1290) that installs binary scripts in the wrong location.
+>
+> Before release to the students we will have to find an alternative.
+Most likely solution is to split the repositories.

 ## Missing content

 This section lists things that the student must know about to successfully complete this capstone but may potentially be missing from earlier checkpoints